cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 be dispatched.

 {% readmore "/mathlive/guides/commands/" %}
-Find out more about the available commands
+Learn more about the available commands
 {% endreadmore %}